Best Ski Bindings - Feature Image

 Recommendation

-The Outlaw X is the best telemark binding on the market.
+The Outlaw X is the best telemark ski binding on the market.
 It’s built tough, is easy to use, and delivers unparalleled performance.
 NTN free heelers will love the free pivot skinning and uphill performance.
-If you’re looking for a do-it-all binding, the Outlaw X is the best choice.
+The Outlaw X is the best choice if you’re looking for a do-it-all telemark binding.

 Price